 The cost would include the cost for charge registration with the CCM, a registration fee to the land office in respect of land charges and a registration fee for powers of attorney with the High Court.

 Generally, it would not be necessary for each item to be individually identified.
 However, to the extent possible, specific or otherwise clear descriptions would avoid ambiguity.
 In relation to land security, the specific land details will be required to create the security.
-Where a debenture is granted, the general descriptions of present and future assets, for example freehold or leasehold property, stocks, shares, bonds and securities of any kind, uncalled capital and all patents, patent applications, inventions, trademarks, trade names, registered designs, copyrights and goodwill in connection with all businesses would be described as the assets charged under the debenture.
+Where a debenture is granted, the general descriptions of present and future assets, for example, freehold or leasehold property, stocks, shares, bonds and securities of any kind, uncalled capital and all patents, patent applications, inventions, trade marks, trade names, registered designs, copyrights and goodwill in connection with all businesses, would be described as the assets charged under the debenture.

 A search can be conducted with the CCM for the registered charges of a company and in respect of lands, land searches can also be conducted with the relevant land authorities.
 The charge forms lodged with the CCM may also be extracted from the system to identify the specific charges which were created.
 In relation to lands, the title deed will also record any dealings and interest registered on the title.

-Typically, the enforcement process will commence upon a declaration of an event of default.
+The enforcement process will typically commence upon a declaration of an event of default.
 Security over accounts, shares and cash would be “self-help” security and the security agent may enforce them without an order of the court.
 For land security, an order for sale may be applied from the court to place the land for sale under auction.
 Where a debenture is provided, the security agent may appoint receivers and managers to step in and liquidate the assets of the company.
-The security agent may also commence winding up proceedings against the company for the outstanding loans and guarantor (where the guarantor refuses to honour its obligations under the guarantee).
+The security agent may also commence winding-up proceedings against the company for the outstanding loans and guarantor (where the guarantor refuses to honour its obligations under the guarantee).
 In relation to project documents, the rights entitled to the security agent would only be limited to the original rights of the security provider.

-A choice of foreign law will be upheld in Malaysia provided that parties cannot through a choice of a foreign law avoid the mandatory provisions of domestic law.
+A choice of foreign law will be upheld in Malaysia provided that parties cannot, through a choice of a foreign law, avoid the mandatory provisions of domestic law.
 Submission to a foreign jurisdiction is also allowable, however the courts may consider having jurisdiction if the party challenging the jurisdiction clause is able to show exceptional circumstances amounting to a strong cause warranting a refusal.

-Judgments from reciprocating countries may be registered and enforced under the Reciprocal Enforcement of Judgments Act 1958 (“REJA”) provided they fulfil the requirements under the REJA.
+Judgments from reciprocating countries may be registered and enforced under the Reciprocal Enforcement of Judgments Act 1958 (REJA) provided they fulfil the requirements under the REJA.
 That being said, a foreign judgment which falls outside the REJA may still be enforced by the Malaysian courts through principles for the recognition of foreign judgments under common law.

 Registration under REJA would need to comply with the following requirements: